tenstorrent/tt-torch/docs/src/getting_started_build_from_source.md

 ```

 ### How to Build From Source
-This section describes how to build tt-torch.
-You need to build tt-torch whether you plan to do development work, or run models.
+This section describes how to build TT-Torch.
+You need to build TT-Torch whether you plan to do development work, or run models.

-1. Clone the tt-torch repo:
+1. Clone the TT-Torch repo:

 ```bash
 git clone https://github.com/tenstorrent/tt-torch.git